Who and what we cover

 - Wait with the car for roadside assistance to arrive.

-- If you’ve had an accident with another vehicle, record:
+If you’ve had an accident with another vehicle:

-- driver’s full name, address, and contact information
+- Record driver’s full name, address, contact information, vehicle registration number, insurance provider

 - Take photos of their car and the damage.